ChrisTowles/blog/content/blog/migrate-vue-2-with-vuetify-and-jest-to-vite-and-vitest.md

 This gives a lot of benefits and a clear upgrade path!

-It was pretty easy to clone a simple example repo with `vue 2` and `vuetify 2.X.X` with `@vue/cli-service`. and tested out the upgrade there.
+It was pretty easy to clone a simple example repo with `vue 2` and `vuetify 2.X.X` with `@vue/cli-service`.
+And tested out the upgrade there.

 Once that worked I then did the upgrade on the more complex monorepo at work.